 Carving or Design & Etching – Design is etched on the metal in the form of a groove.
 A silver wire is inserted into this groove and pushed using a chisel.
 Once the silver wire fits into the grove, it is hammered well, so that it settles down firmly.
 The metal surface is then smoothened using a Sand Paper or a Lathe Machine.
 Silver is now inlaid on the base metal.

 Blackening or Finishing – a mixture of Soil from Bidar with Ammonium Chloride and water is used to blacken the base surface.
 Once done the base becomes pitch black and the silver shimmers on it.
 Coconut Oil is applied to firm up the color.

 Typical Designs in Bidri Art Works

-Geometric lines are most favored patterns of Bidri Artisans.
-Mass produced artifacts mostly come with patterns made of lines and I assume it would be easy to work with.
+Geometric lines are the most favored patterns of Bidri Artisans.
+Mass-produced artifacts mostly come with patterns made of lines and I assume it would be easy to work with.
 Floral patterns are the next favorites.

 Based on how the silver is inlaid they have different names:

 - Aftabi – Metal Overlay – This would be slightly raised

 - Zarbuland – High Relief

 - Tarakashi – Inlay of Wire